 This night sky painting was so easy and fun to make!
 Catch the full step-by-step tutorial or take a look at the speed video to see it come to life.

 Hey, friends!
 Hope your weekend went well.
-Mine was SO ridiculously busy: K and I built a new bed for the master bedroom (plans coming soon).
+Mine was SO ridiculously busy: K and I built a new bed for the primary bedroom (plans coming soon).
 Then, we made significant progress on the Murphy bed in the guest room (Charlotte, I’m comin’ for ya).
 Finally, Stella got into the garden bed so bad she needed an immediate bath (painted. the tub. with mud.).
 Oh, and I finished another DIY video, which means I can finally publish this night sky mountain painting today!

 Before and After

 As you can probably tell, this painting wasn’t originally any of those words.
 My original was a terribly painted flower vase at one of those “paint and sip”-style events.
 It was actually a promotional thing a brand put on with a bunch of Atlanta bloggers.
-It was honestly no different than what you would expect in one of those classes: show up, drink, paint (other than they put it all on their Facebook page; this isn’t a plug and they’re not my sponsor or anything; I just went because free booze and free canvas to take home and I got to see some of my blog friends like Erin Spain).
+It was honestly no different than what you would expect in one of those classes: show up, drink, paint (other than they put it all on their Facebook page; this isn’t a plug and they’re not my sponsor or anything; I just went because free drinks and free canvas to take home and I got to see some of my blog friends like Erin Spain).

 I know why I paint so poorly in those someone-teaches-you-how-to-paint-a-specific-thing classes.
 Since this is now the second time I’ve decided to paint my own thing instead, I think I’m just not into it.
 (It could be the wine.
 It’s a mystery.)
 If you’ve ever been fiercely put off by your horrible technique in one of those things, it’s because you’re being forced to paint something you don’t love.
 So, go rogue!
-It’s your canvas and to hell with the ugly flowers.
+It’s your canvas and to you-know-where with the ugly flowers.

 I was inspired — random-est of things — by one of the screensavers displayed by the Amazon Fire TV device connected to the TV.
 If you aren’t familiar, it’s series of 182 different photos that would give just about anyone some serious wanderlust.
 And with my vacation to St. Lucia in my rear view and K and I talking about this whole vintage camper renovation project, this photo of The Milky Way over Mt.
 Hood (Oregon) just struck me.
 The other screen savers would come and go, and every time this one appeared, I would pause and stare.